-- The City's net assets of governmental activities increased by \$2.3M (<1%) this year, primarily due to a decrease in liabilities, including \$12.9M outstanding commercial paper that was refunded in July, 2012. - The City's increase in total net assets of \$23.5M for the year was \$4.5M higher than the \$19M increase last year.
-The change is primarily related to an increase in the amount invested in capital assets, net of related debt in the enterprise funds.
-Invested in capital assets, net of related debt represents the capital assets and construction in progress of the City (net of depreciation), less the related outstanding debt liability.
-The Water Utility fund added \$21.5M; the Storm Water Utility fund added \$7.8M. - The City's governmental funds reported combined ending fund balances of \$263M, an increase of \$26.5M over last year.
-This increase is due to: - The \$8.4M decrease in the Street Capital Projects Fund and \$4.5M in other special revenue fund liabilities due to the refunding of commercial paper held in those funds. - Also in the Street Capital Projects Fund, the City recorded \$4.2M in construction contributions, including \$3.5M from Tarrant County for various projects completed within the City of Arlington. - The 2012 General Fund assigned fund balance was \$61.7M with nothing unassigned, a decrease in the aggregate from prior year.
-In 2011, the comparable balances were \$57.8M and \$6.1M.
-Total assigned and unassigned fund balance of \$61.7M is \$2.2M lower than last year primarily due to the budgeted use of existing fund balance in fiscal year 2012.
-Fund balance assignment changes in the General Fund include increases to the business continuity reserve and working capital reserve of \$.6M and \$.7M respectively. - Total debt of \$717.7M decreased \$20M during the year.
-Debt issues in 2012 include \$43.5M in Permanent Improvement and Refunding bonds, \$16.6M and in Water and Wastewater System Revenue bonds, and \$3.5M in bonds related to the 2008 and 2010 Texas Water Development Board (TWDB) Clean and Drinking Water Programs.
-Bond principal payments for 2012 total \$41.48M on existing obligations with an additional \$24.96M in principal refunded.
+- The City's net position of governmental activities increased by \$1.8 (<1%) this year, primarily due to a decrease in net governmental bonds payable. - The City's increase in total net position of \$20.7M for the year was \$2.8M lower than the \$23.5M increase last year.
+The change is primarily related to a decrease in the amount added to net investment in capital assets in the enterprise funds.
+Net investment in capital assets represent the capital assets and construction in progress of the City (net of depreciation), less the related outstanding debt liability.
+The Water and Sewer Utility fund added \$16.5M in fiscal year 2013 compared to \$21.5M in fiscal year 2012. - The City's governmental funds reported combined ending fund balances of \$265M, an increase of \$2.5M over last year.
+This increase is due to a combination of: - An increase in Street Capital Project fund balance of \$2.1M and an increase in Park Capital Project fund balance of \$4.2M, both related to current year bond proceeds. - An increase in Street Maintenance fund balance of \$3M due to timing of sales tax revenue receipts vs. street maintenance expenditures. - A decrease in General Fund balance of \$6.8M as more fully described below. - The 2013 General Fund assigned fund balance was \$53.6M with \$1.5M unassigned, a decrease in the aggregate from prior year.
+In 2012, the comparable balances were \$61.7 and \$0.
+Total assigned and unassigned fund balance of \$55.1M is \$6.6M lower than last year primarily due to the budgeted use of beginning fund balance in fiscal year 2013.
+Fund balance assignment changes in the General Fund include decreases to the business continuity reserve, encumbrances, and future initiatives of \$1.1M, \$2.5M, and \$4.3M respectively. - Total debt of \$685.6M decreased \$32.1M during the year.
+Debt issues in 2013 include \$26.0M in Permanent Improvement and Refunding bonds and \$18.1M and in Water and Wastewater System Revenue bonds and \$1M in bonds related to the 2008 Texas Water Development Board (TWDB) Clean and Drinking Water Programs.
+Bond principal payments for 2013 total \$48.3M on existing obligations with an additional \$27.9M in principal refunded.
 Exclusive of Cowboy's Stadium debt, City of Arlington debt is allocated 68% for general government, with the remaining 32% to water, wastewater and storm water activities.